genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/0b_environment-setup.md

 ### Own database for the training

 To do this training, you will need an individual database to create and test the backend changes we are proposing.
-Please make sure you get a [Database Technology supported by Genesis](../../../database/database-technology/overview/).
+Please make sure you get a [Database Technology supported by Genesis](../../../database/database-technology/overview/) available and running.

 :::tip
 You could use, for instance, [PostgreSQL](../../../database/database-technology/sql/#postgresql) running a local instance or a [Docker container](https://hub.docker.com/_/postgres).